 - Acceptance test (BVT): Amazon verifies your device build with an acceptance test to make sure that it meets the basic functional requirements.
 The Acceptance test checks a subset of the items in the Functional Self-test Checklist, which you completed during self-testing.
 Checklist requirements focus on the initial out-of the box (OOBE) experience: Does the device turn on?
 Does the device connect to Wi-Fi?
 Can users register their Alexa account?
 Can users interact with Alexa?

 - Functional and UX testing: If the device passes the acceptance test, your product undergoes full testing to verify that it meets the requirements specified in the Amazon Developer Services Agreement, the AVS Functional Requirements and the AVS UX Design Guidelines.

 - Acoustic testing: If your device is hands-free and uses a wake word to invoke interactions with Alexa, the testing team schedules and performs acoustic testing at the same time as all other testing.

-Your device is also required to undergo an external security assessment.
-Arrange for a qualified third-party security lab to test your device as early as possible in your product development process.
+Your must submit your device for an external security assessment.
+Arrange for a qualified security lab to test your device at the beginning of your product development process.
 As with Amazon testing, begin the security assessment as soon as you complete self-testing so as not to delay your product launch.
-For a list of qualified labs around the world, see Authorized Third-Party Labs.
+For a global list of qualified labs, see Authorized Security Labs.

 After the authorized lab completes their assessment, the Amazon Security team requires the following documents to complete the certification process: